 Would people be enthusiastic about sharing your story?

 When Blake how he founded people wants to be part of it.
 Therefore, when you buy Tom’s shoes, you are not only purchasing cool shoes but rather the story behind it.
 As recalls in his book “Start Something that Matters” people are so excited to share Tom’s story, that there is no need of marketing the product; it sells itself.
-Once again, “fabricated” such an exciting story that people are compelled to share.
+Once again, is a story that compels people to share and spread the word.
 And once again the story is authentic.explains

 Is the story in line with your?